microsoft/DirectXTK/README.md

 The _DirectX Tool Kit_ is the work of Shawn Hargreaves and Chuck Walbourn, with contributions from Aaron Rodriguez Hernandez, and Dani Roman.

+Thanks to Shanon Drone for the SDKMESH file format.

 Thanks to Adrian Tsai for the geodesic sphere implementation.

 Thanks to Garrett Serack for his help in creating the NuGet packages for DirectX Tool Kit.